Skip to main content

 Lifestyle Modifications for Energy Balance

 Adopting healthy lifestyle habits is essential for maintaining energy homeostasis.
 Incorporating a balanced diet, regular physical activity, and adequate sleep into daily routines can promote energy balance.
-Additionally, practicing stress management techniques, such as mindfulness and relaxation exercises, can help individuals maintain a healthy energy balance and overall well-being.
+Additionally, practicing stress management techniques, such as mindfulness3 and relaxation exercises, can help individuals maintain a healthy energy balance and overall well-being.

 Role of Regular Health Check-ups in Monitoring Energy Homeostasis